Formal induction will take place at The Circus Ring of Fame Awards show on

-Ceremonies usually also feature the Sarasota Circus Band Concert in the park and there are usually rows of high-rise bleachers from which spectators can enjoy all of the ceremonies under open skies.
+In the park there were usually rows of high-rise bleachers from where spectators can enjoy all of the ceremonies under open skies.

 2016's inductees: producing clown Kenny Dodd, The Hamid Family, George Scott (“Scott’s un-rideable Mule”), ringmaster Count Nicholas (Ringling's ringmaster from 1951 - 1955) and Jumbo the elephant!